hunterpayne/maven-unbound/README.md

 ## Is it ready to use

-More unit tests are necessary but the code is usable now.
+More unit tests are necessary and there are still some bugs but the basic functionality is finished.
+There are bugs in how the code handles configurations and perhaps there are a few places where defaults are not handled correctly but mostly the code is working now.
 Watch this space for more news.